 Probation is designed to monitor programs who fail to meet compliance with required program activities, performance benchmarks, and/or fiscal and administrative rules.
+A program that does not meet 70% of all Performance Outcomes or meet the required expectations outlined in the Grant Agreement will be placed on Probation.

 The second year a program is on probation, a program may be subject to decreased funding.
 If a program is on probation for two consecutive years, funding may be discontinued to the provider.
 A program will be placed on probation for the following:

-- Being on a watch list for two consecutive years. - Not carrying out program requirements such as bridge programming, integrated education, and training program (starting July 1, 2022), etc. - Performing at or below 40% of their Education Functioning Level. - Meeting less than 50% of their deliverables on their work plan. - Failing to serve a minimum of 150 NRS Reportable students. - Inadequate administrative and financial controls resulting in misuse of funds, inadequate data management, etc.
+- Being on a watch list for two consecutive years. - Not carrying out program requirements such as bridge programming, integrated education, and training program, etc. - Inadequate administrative and financial controls resulting in misuse of funds, inadequate data management, etc.

 When placed on probation, the institution's President/CEO will receive a letter from the Senior Director for Adult Education and the Deputy Director of Workforce Education which will outline the corrective action plan to be carried out in coordination with their approved work plan.

 Programs on probation making marked improvement may, based on performance, be moved to the watch list or removed from the probation process entirely.
 Once removed from the probation list, the corrective action plan will no longer be required.